 Analysis was performed to determine the effects of various future investment returns on required employer contributions.
-The projections below provide a range of results based on five investment return scenarios assumed to occur during the next four fiscal years (2018-19, 2019-20, 2020-21 and 2021-22).
+The projections below provide a range of results based on five investment return scenarios assumed to occur during the next four fiscal years (2019-20, 2020-21, 2021-22 and 2022-23).
 The projections also assume that all other actuarial assumptions will be realized and that no further changes to assumptions, contributions, benefits, or funding will occur.

-For fiscal years 2018-19, 2019-20, 2020-21, and 2021-22 each scenario assumes an alternate fixed annual return.
+For fiscal years 2019-20, 2020-21, 2021-22, and 2022-23 each scenario assumes an alternate fixed annual return.
 The fixed return assumptions for the five scenarios are 1.0 percent, 4.0 percent, 7.0 percent, 9.0 percent and 12.0 percent.

-These alternate investment returns were chosen based on stochastic analysis of possible future investment returns over the four-year period ending June 30, 2022.
+These alternate investment returns were chosen based on stochastic analysis of possible future investment returns over the four-year period ending June 30, 2023.
 Using the expected returns and volatility of the asset classes in which the funds are invested, we produced five thousand stochastic outcomes for this period based on the recently completed Asset Liability Management process.
 We then selected annual returns that approximate the 5th, 25th, 50th, 75th, and 95th percentiles for these outcomes.
-For example, of all the 4-year outcomes generated in the stochastic analysis, approximately 25 percent of them had an average annual return of 4.0 percent or less.
+For example, of all the four-year outcomes generated in the stochastic analysis, approximately 25 percent had an average annual return of 4.0 percent or less.

 Required contributions outside of this range are also possible.
-In particular, whereas it is unlikely that investment returns will average less than 1.0 percent or greater than 12.0 percent over this four-year period, the possibility of a single investment return less than 1.0 percent or greater than 12.0 percent in any given year is much greater.
+In particular, whereas it is unlikely that investment returns will average less than 1.0 percent or greater than 12.0 percent over a four-year period, the likelihood of a single investment return less than 1.0 percent or greater than 12.0 percent in any given year is much greater.